 Comparing latency, speed and bandwidth

 Latency.
 The biggest difference between 4G and 5G is latency.
-5G promises low latency under 1 ms, while 4G latency ranges from 60 ms to 98 ms. In addition, with lower latency comes advancements in other areas, such as faster download speeds.
+5G promises low latency under 5 milliseconds, while 4G latency ranges from 60 ms to 98 ms. In addition, with lower latency comes advancements in other areas, such as faster download speeds.

 Potential download speeds.
 While 4G introduced various VoIP capabilities, 5G builds upon and enhances those promises of quick potential download speeds.
 4G's download speeds hit 1 Gbps, and 5G's goal is to increase that tenfold for maximum download speeds of 10 Gbps.

 Base stations.
 Another key difference between 4G vs. 5G is the most common base station required to transmit signals.
 Like its predecessors, 4G transmits signals from cell towers.
-However, 5G uses small cell technology, due to its faster speeds and MM wave frequency levels, so carriers will deploy high-band 5G in small cells about the size of pizza boxes in multiple locations.
+However, 5G uses small cell technology, due to its faster speeds and mmWave frequency bands, so carriers will deploy high-band 5G in small cells about the size of pizza boxes in multiple locations.
 5G will still use cell towers for its lower frequency spectrums as well.

 OFDM encoding.
 OFDM is used to split different wireless signals into separate channels to avoid interference, which also provides greater bandwidth.
 Because OFDM encodes data on different frequencies, this can bolster 4G and 5G download speeds, as these networks would have their own signal channels rather than a shared one between them.
 4G uses 20 MHz channels, while 5G will use 100 MHz to 800 MHz channels.